This page summarises the research projects I am currently working on and those that I have joined in the past.

 (Funded research project, Swedish Research Council) - Analyst - VR-2019-02967 - LINK

-This three-year project (2020-2022) of Gerd Carling (Lund University) aims at investigating gender and classifier assignment, stability, and change from a cross-linguistic, historical, and cultural evolutionary perspective.
+This three-year project (2020-2022) of Gerd Carling (Lund University) aims at investigating gender assignment, stability, and change from a cross-linguistic, historical, and cultural evolutionary perspective.

 LES PARLERS DU CROISSANT (Funded research project, ANR) - Analyst - ANR-17-CE27-0001-01